 Here is a video with further info about how the Global Orchestra will form to perform the Concert for the Planet.

 We’re keen to capture participation of all THE CONCERT FOR THE PLANET satellite events.

 This gives everyone participating an idea of who's also involved and the different and far reaching settings everyone is playing along in.

 Hosting your Global Orchestra event will be a very rewarding and fun experience, for you and all involved.

 We'd love for everyone to see what you're doing at your event, so it's important to use the correct social media tags and handles.
-This will ensure Earth Hour, the Sydney Symphony Orchestra, the Sydney Opera House and ourselves can see all the photos and videos you post.
+This will ensure Earth Hour, the Gold Coast Philharmonic Orchestra, the Home of the Arts and ourselves can see all the photos and videos you post.
 We recommend you use the following information when posting to social media.

 Recommended Twitter handles @

 Earth Hour Global

 Also remember if you have any content featuring ambassadors, teachers or friends please hash tag.

 For example #myschoolname #charliechan etc